SKYPE therapy and Counselling

 How can I “do” Skype™ counselling?

 - You will need a Skype™connection, you can download the Skype™application for free, and this will guide you how to set up and even shows you how to make a test call.
 You will need a good connection, sound and picture for Skype™to work at its best.
+Other online platforms are availble and we may suggst using these.

 - Most sessions last 50 minutes or an hour, people often work with therapists once a week.
 You should have a contract, this might include issues relating to confidentiality, payment, how long, how often and when you will make contact with each other.